Midnight Labs · Ecosystem Blueprint

 Where collective understanding develops.
 Shared experiences that create common reference points, structures that make disagreement productive, and protected time for dialogue.
 Teams coordinate through what they can reasonably assume others recognise, not through everything each individual knows separately.

 AI can help here by surfacing context and prompting better questions.
-It cannot do the work of people reasoning together.
+It can't do the work of people reasoning together.
 Building shared understanding requires the social layer to be designed, not assumed.

 3